riyawalia/EasyEqual/README.md

  * Deep equality checks including nested complex types
  * Accessing a detailed description of unequal values to support well-defined error messages if assertion fails during unit tests
  * Equality checks on interchangeable data types based on values (such as "45".ToInt() and 45)
- * Determining the data type of input parameters at run time (To migrate from Compare<Fruit> to simply Compare)
+ * Determining the data type of input parameters at run time (To migrate from Compare &lt;Fruit> to simply Compare)
  * Making this project self-containable so it easy to clone and include in your project on cross platforms
 ### Download
 Coming soon